So are we as parents dooming our children's digital reputation before they have even had a chance to create one themselves?

 Just how bad is it?

-Or are we as parents just posting photos online of how well our children are doing at school or a sporting event, turning Facebook into “skitebook” Click To Tweet
+Or are we as parents just posting photos online of how well our children are doing at school or a sporting event, turning Facebook into “skitebook Share on X

-1. Parents – “would your child actually thank you for sharing once they are all grown up”;
+1. Parents – think digital reputation? “would your child actually thank you for sharing once they are all grown up”;

 2. Educate your children on the good and bad of social media;

-3. Support and help guide your childrens onlien profile/usage;
+3. Support and help guide your children’s online profile/usage;

-6. Use the most appropriate media to share, both from a public and private perspective using apps such as kin2kin, messenger, whats app or through sharing a private folder on Dropbox/OneDrive.
+6. Use the most appropriate media to share, both from a public and private perspective using apps such as kin2kin, Messenger, WhatsApp, and Snapchat or through sharing a private folder on Dropbox/OneDrive.

-8. Actually asking your children’s permission before you share anything on line as it relates to them.
+7. Parents you should ask your children’s permission before you share anything online as it relates to them, especially as they get older.

 Spread the love